 Master of Science with Real Estate Concentration

-The Master of Science in Management and Administrative Sciences Degree (MS-MAS) is a flexible degree that allows students to design a program of study that fits their needs.
+The Master of Science in Management and Administrative Sciences Degree (MS-MAS) is a 36 semester credit hours degree program (18-24 months) at the Naveen Jindal School of Management that allows students to design a program of study that fits their needs.
 The Real Estate concentration provides students with both a practical and educational base to become leaders and skilled decision-makers within the industry.

 - Give students a thorough understanding of concepts unique to the real estate industry